| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: LUKE 21:5-6

-5And while some were talking about the temple, that it was adorned with beautiful stones and votive gifts, He said, 6"As for these things which you are looking at, the days will come in which there will not be left one stone upon another which will not be torn down."
+you are looking at, the days will come in which there will not be left one stone upon another which will not be torn down."

 21:5 "And while some were talking about the temple" In Mark 13 (and Matthew 24) it is the inner circle of disciples who mention the beautiful temple building as they all sat on the Mount of Olives viewing Jerusalem and the temple across the Kidron Valley, but Luke puts the discussion of the beauty of Herod's Temple in the Court of the Women in the temple itself.
 This temple was not completely finished until A.D.
 63, seven years before it was destroyed by Titus' army.
 This remodeled and enlarged national shrine became the object of Jewish religion, as it had in the OT (cf. Jeremiah 7).
 The same discussion is found in Mark 13:1 and Matt.
 24:1-2.

-▣ "beautiful stones" Herod's temple was build with huge polished limestones (i.e., mezzeh), which were 25 x 8 x 12 cubits (a cubit is 18-21").
+▣ "adorned stones" Herod's temple was built with huge polished limestones (i.e., mezzeh), which were 25 x 8 x 12 cubits (a cubit is 18-21").
 Josephus records this information in Antiq.
 15.11.3.
+It was one of the wonders of the ancient world (Tacitus, History 5.8)

 NASB | "votive gifts" |